 This is a very well-optimized service that works great every single time.
 This means streaming in full HD and up to 60 frames per second.
 However, some quirks are present.
 Our Score: 9/10.

 No matter the device you’re using, you will get to watch the available content in HD quality.
 Once you start to stream, you can pause it, rewind, and fast-forward by dragging on a timeline.
-It should be also noted that the app brings a picture-in-picture feature, allowing you to use other parts of the app and check the scores and news.
+It should also be noted that the app brings a picture-in-picture feature, allowing you to use other parts of the app and check the scores and news.

 When it comes to original programming, the app will remember where you stopped watching something.
 However, this won’t be the case if you decide to use a different device.
 Something like this is already present on Netflix and Hulu, so you’ll notice this feature missing.

 In case you have additional questions or doubts, the best way to get your answers is via a dedicated ESPN+ support page.
-There are other ways to get help as well.
+There are other ways to get help, as well.
 Our Score: 9/10.

-ESPN is a very large company and they already have a customer support system.
+ESPN is a very large company, and they already have a customer support system.
 After all, the company is offering a wide range of channels and other services, and you use those existing channels to get answers to your questions.

 The best place to start is the main support page for ESPN+.
 This is where you’ll find frequently asked questions divided into several categories.
 However, we don’t expect you to get into technical problems while using this service, where even the sign-up and cancellation procedures are very simple and clearly explained.
 Still, help is available right around the corner.